Spiderman, Spiderman, does whatever a spider can…

 3. Spend time alone

-We live in a world riddled with overstimulation — information (and disinformation) overload, other people’s energies and opinions, media, the list goes on.
+We live in a world riddled with overstimulation — information (and disinformation) overload, other people’s energies and opinions, media, and the list goes on.

 With all of this noise, it’s difficult to distinguish between your own, intuitive inner voice, and the cornucopia of outer voices shouting all around you.